kolov/doorman/docs/README.md

 Oauth2 authentication and user tracking middleware for `http4s`.

-User authentication and user tracking are two orthogonal concerns that often need to be handled together.
+User authentication and user tracking are two orthogonal concerns that yet often need to be handled together.
 This tiny library offers help with both.

 # Usage

 Read how to use `doorman` or jump right to the [demo](#demo)

-Add dependency ```"com.akolov" %% "doorman" % "0.3.2"```.
+Add dependency `"com.akolov" %% "doorman" % "0.3.2"`.

 ### User tracking

 Your web site may want to offer services to not authenticated users.
-As a user returns to the site, he will find the resources he left by his previous visit.
+As a user returns to the site, he will find the resources as he left them at his previous visit.
 If the user decides to authenticate at some stage, he keeps his identity, enriching it with some attributes like name, email etc.